 Four Enduring Traditions pods, lined with unique artifacts and oversize imagery, beckon you to explore the history of some of America's most significant musical traditions: pop, folk, sacred, classical, blues, and jazz.
 Inside, vintage footage and interviews with a broad spectrum of musical artists capture the essence of the music.

 Spread across a curved wall, a map of the continental United States flashes, drawing your attention to Music Epicenters.
 Using dynamic touch screens, you explore the times and places where the sounds of American music have changed, and learn about the nation's rich and varied musical legacies.
 On an adjacent wall, one city's story is illustrated with artifacts and compelling imagery.
-This spotlight city exhibit is changed on a consistent basis, allowing even more stories to be told.

 Against a backdrop of some of modern music's most revolutionary figures, an audiovisual timeline reveals the past half-century.
 As you explore Culture Shock, the frequently heated intersection of music and the broader culture is revealed, telling some of society's most compelling stories, and spurring critical thinking.